ahmadiesa-abu/resource_pool_secrets_plugin/README.md

-# resource_pool_plugin
+# resource_pool_secrets_plugin
-A plugin that uses API request with resource_pool_server to allocate_ip/unallocate_ip for a node to install cloudify agent
+A plugin that uses cfy secrets to allocate_ip/unallocate_ip for a node to install cloudify agent

 **Note: before using any cfy command we must check if we set the profile first